jbr-abo/SQL_With_Python/README.md

 Based on the questions asked, I can say that there has been sufficient information.

-## NB: Please, note that I did not learn it in my university, rather I learnt it by myself. ##
+### NB: Please, note that I did not learn it in my university, rather I learnt it by myself as a part of a project.